-The Compensation Committee established performance goals for calendar year 2019 (the '2019 Annual Performance Period') that were used to determine the number of 2019 Annual Awards earned by each grantee were awarded on March 3, 2020.
+The Compensation Committee established performance goals for calendar year 2019 (the '2019 Annual Performance Period'') that were used to determine the number of 2019 Annual Awards earned by each grantee.
+The actual number of 2019 Annual Awards earned by each grantee were awarded on March 3, 2020.